Meet the Team

 Gehna Gupta

 Gehna Gupta is a graduate research assistant working at the Reading Research lab since 2021.
 She is an international student from India, and came to the U.S. to be able to study how the brain works and develops with neurodevelopmental disorders.
 She is currently working on getting her master’s in neuroscience from Georgia State University.
 Her research focuses on sex differences in developmental dyslexia, particularly in white matter integrity.
-She really likes working with kids, and hopes to get a PhD in clinical neuropsychology.
+She really likes working with kids, and is waiting to start her PhD program in developmental psychology at Florida State University in the fall!
 In her free time, Gehna likes to read, watch movies, and cook.

 Narciso Moquete